TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/019 Block page access.md

 `@attribute [Authorize("MustBeVia")]`

-Now, the user must fulfill the MustBeVia policy.
+Now, the user must fulfill the "MustBeVia" policy.

 Test this by rerunning Web API and Blazor.
 First log in as Jakob:\
 jknr/password